-Yes, you can buy if you want your website only for a year or so.
+Yes, you can buy only if you want your website for a year or so.

 Google is becoming more intelligent day by day.
 It wouldn’t take them long to find these spam websites and penalise them.
 So, I would advise you not to go through this path when you are building a blog or an online business.

 When you are building a blog or an online business, time is a big, big factor.
 You can’t expect your 1 month old blog to make money or rank on Google.

 After learning a lot of lessons through my blogging journey which involved a lot of research and reading, I stopped caring about backlinks and focused more on content quality with effective keyword research.

 Keyword research is absolutely necessary because you can’t rank for keywords that are already dominated by big authority blogs.
 So, targeting a low competitive keyword is a necessary step.